 - 102,000 Citi ThankYou points transferred to Singapore Airlines: The Citi ThankYou Premier credit card earns 3x points on all travel expenses including gas, which meant we used this card for almost all flights, hotels, taxis, car rentals, parking, and gas for about 2.5 years.
 The card also comes with 2x points on entertainment expenses, including theater tickets, sports tickets, and amusement parks.

-- 98,000 American Express Membership Rewards points transferred to Singapore Airlines: For this redemption, we mostly used the 50K point sign-up bonus with the AMEX Premier Rewards Gold card and another 10K point sign-up bonus with the AMEX Everyday credit card.
-The AMEX PRG card comes with 3x points when booking directly with airlines, 2x points at grocery stores, 2x at gas stations, and 2x at restaurants.
-Not bad, but the only category that really stands out from the Citi Premier Card is the 2x at grocery stores.
-However, the AMEX Everyday card also offers 2x at grocery stores, but when you make 30 transactions in a billing period, you earn a 20% point bonus, so the 2x becomes 2.4x at grocery stores.
+- 98,000 American Express Membership Rewards points transferred to Singapore Airlines: For this redemption, we mostly used the 60K point welcome offer with the American Express Gold Card and another 10K point sign-up bonus with the American Express Everyday credit card (These were the bonuses at the time we signed up and are subject to change).
+The Amex Gold card comes with 4x points at U.S. restaurants and supermarkets and 3x points when booking directly with airlines.
+Not bad, but the only category that really stands out from the Citi Premier Card is the 3x at grocery stores.
+The AMEX Everyday card also offers 2x at grocery stores, but when you make 30 transactions in a billing period, you earn a 20% point bonus, so the 2x becomes 2.4x at grocery stores.
 Now you’re speaking my language.

 - 27,000 Chase Ultimate Rewards points transferred to Singapore Airlines: We are now using Chase cards for our everyday spending, so earning 27,000 points is relatively easy…

-- 150,000 Chase Ultimate Rewards points transferred to Korean Air: …especially because Taryn and I both signed up new Chase Sapphire cards last fall (Taryn = Sapphire Preferred, me = Sapphire Reserve).
-The two cards each came with a 50k sign-up bonus, which was an easy way to quickly earn 100k total points.
-Besides the bonus, we’ve been using the Chase Sapphire Reserve and Chase Freedom Unlimited cards to maximize everyday purchase with each card’s unique bonus category (3x travel and 3x dining with the Sapphire Reserve card and 1.5x on ALL purchases with the Freedom Unlimited card).
+- 150,000 Chase Ultimate Rewards points transferred to Korean Air: …especially because Taryn and I both signed up for new Chase Sapphire cards last fall (Taryn = Sapphire Preferred, me = Sapphire Reserve).
+The two cards totaled 110,000 points.
+Besides the bonus, we’ve been using the Chase Sapphire Reserve and Chase Freedom Unlimited cards to maximize everyday purchases with each card’s unique bonus category (3x travel and 3x dining with the Sapphire Reserve card and 1.5x on ALL purchases with the Freedom Unlimited card).

 Free Hotel Redemption

 While the airline redemptions can be complicated, using hotel points is much more straightforward.
-We already had about 50,000 Hilton Honors points, so we signed up for the Amex Hilton Ascend credit card.
-After the signup bonus (100k Hilton points) and spending to meet the spending threshold to earn the signup bonus (an additional 15k in Hilton points), we were quickly able to earn 165,000 Hilton Honors points.
+We already had about 50,000 Hilton Honors points, so we signed up for the Amex Hilton Ascend credit card back then.
+After the signup bonus (100k Hilton points at the time we signed up) and spending to meet the spending threshold to earn the signup bonus (an additional 15k in Hilton points), we were quickly able to earn 165,000 Hilton Honors points.
+Please click here to see the current offer for the American Express Hilton Honors Surpass card

 The price for Hilton award nights can fluctuate, but the Conrad Hilton Bali’s standard room was 33k points/night.
 That means we could book five nights with our 165k points.
 However, when booking four nights with Hilton Honors points, Hilton gives you the fifth night completely free.
 So instead of only five nights, our 165k Hilton points allowed us to book six nights at the Conrad Hilton Bali for 165,000.
 So not only will be we flying in business and first-class to/from Bali, but we’ll also be staying at the Conrad Hilton Bali – all using credit card points!